garretttaco/react-workshop/Notes.md

 # Day one
+__**These notes are sloppy and not meant to follow along with the lectures.
+These are my quickly taken, unedited notes, that I will use to reference in the future.**__
 ## Imperative and Declarative
 ### Imperative
 - You can write React in an imperative way, but you are missing out.